-Flax-led material practice shaped through ecology, fibre and time.
+A flax-led material practice shaped through landscape, ecology and time.

 Louise McArthur is a flax-led material artist whose practice explores the relationship between fibre, ecology and time.
 Working with flax, natural dye and slow material processes, she creates sculptural textile artefacts shaped by landscape systems and ecological conditions.